raise-isayan/OverrideSysPropModule/Readme.md

 We created an Android XposedModule as a way to rewrite the "system.certs.enabled" system property.

-The XposedModule app created in the "OverrideSysPropModule/app/release" folder is placed in the "OverrideSysPropModule/app/release" folder.
+The created XposedModule app is placed in the "OverrideSysPropModule/app/release" folder.

 ## procedure (Emulator)